CultivateHQ/bytesize-blog/_posts/2019-01-09-server-side-testing-with-jest-without-jsdom.md

 You can use [Jest](https://jestjs.io) to test both server-side components and browser components (which need [JSDOM](https://github.com/jsdom/jsdom)).
 In both cases, the default environment is `jsdom`, which means it’s used even for your server-side tests.
 This can cause problems, and apparently makes non-DOM tests run slower.

-Switch environment in your server-side tests (e.g. I am testing an Express middleware component) by putting the following comment in the header:
+Instead, switch environment in your server-side tests (e.g. I am testing an Express middleware component) by putting the following comment in the header:

 ```javascript
 /**